Hyperen0r/OSelector/README.md

 > where it simply plays single animations.
 [Nexus Link](https://www.nexusmods.com/skyrim/mods/76744/?tab=description&topic_id=5756447)

-If you use OSA, you surely have seen the plugin made by Morra (Available on LL : Morra's Poser Pack)
+If you use OSA, you surely have seen the plugin made by Morra (Available on LL : Morra's Poser Pack).
+This tool does not replace it.
+Morra put time and effort to make a clean navigation menu, which this tool struggle to make.
+However, this tool should make the process more easy and quick.

+*NOTE: This does not take an esp slot.
+It is just one xml file read by OSA*

 ## How does it works ?

 * First step is to scan the folder of your choice (usually data/ or mods/).
-It will register every animation usign **FNIS**
+It will register every animation using **FNIS**

 * During second step, a tree structure will be displayed.
 It represents the navigation menu you will see in game.
-You can make some edit(change name, modify the structure (limited functionalities for now)).
-To prevent the screen from being cluttered with
-**OSA UI**, each page are limited to 25 items.
+You can make some edit(change name, modify the structure (limited functionality for now)).
+To prevent the screen from being cluttered with entries , each page is limited to 25 items.
 It means that the tool will organize the tree in such a way that no more than 25 items are displayed.
+But if you edit it yourself, this rule is not applied (Meaning you can force a page to have more than 25 entries).

 * The third and final step is the plugin generation, where you just have to click a button.

+If you use Mod Organizer, the plugin should be installed in your mods folder.
+You just have to activate it in Mod Organizer.

+## For who is this tool ?

+Anyone who want to make an easy navigation menu for a mod containing animations.

+* Mod Users can just launch the tool to have a menu for every or some animations.
+Everyone can share his file, if he did some edit (better names and structures, like Morra's Poser Pack).

+* Mod Author can add this file to their mod, so when a user has OSA and his mods, he can easily cycle through the animations.

+## How many animations ?

+The tool should be able to handle a very large amount of animations.
+Each mod have usually one **FNIS** file, containing information about animations.
+Some have more than one **FNIS** file.
+However if one file contains more than 8 750 animations (It's a lot, the most I have seen is ~2750 from Halo's mod), I cannot guaranteed anything.
+I've tested with roughly 14 000 animations and everything seemed fine.

 ## Animation supported
-  Animations can be applied only to the player.
-For animations with multiple actors, no npc will join, only the animation for the specified actor will be played.
+  Normally all animations using FNIS should work out of the box.
+(The xml file is just exposing animation id to OSA engine)

+  I could test only the following :

 * Basic animation (Pose)
 * Sequence animation (Animation with multiple stages)
 * AnimObj animation (Animation with objects)

 ## Configurations

 Some settings (like the max number of items per page) can be changed by editing the conf.ini file.
 If you do not see one, launch the tool once.
-It will automaticaly generate a new one.
+It will automatically generate a new one.

+## FAQ

+## Known Bug

+ - [ ] Menu entry is duplicated.
+Sometimes after closing and reopening, all menu entries are duplicated (even the one not generated with the tool)